olivierhagolle/Start_maja/Readme.md

 ## Get MAJA Sofware
 MAJA can be downloaded as a binary code from https://logiciels.cnes.fr/content/maja?language=en It is provided as a binary code and compiled for *Linux Red Hat and CentOS versions 6 and 7 only*.
 Its licence prevents commercial use of the code.
+For a licence extended to commercial use, please contact CNES (Gérard Lassalle-Balier).

 ## Getting the Sentinel-2 data :
 The use of peps_download.py is recommended : https://github.com/olivierhagolle/peps_download

 ## Parameters
 The tool needs a lot of configuration files which are provided in two directories "userconf" and "GIPP_nominal".
 I tend to never change the "userconf", but the GIPP_nominal contains the parameters and look-up tables, which you might want to change.
 Most of the parameters lie within the L2COMM file.
-When I want to test different sets of parameters, I create a new GIPP folder, which I name GIPP_<context>, where <context> is spassed as a parameter of the command line.
+When I want to test different sets of parameters, I create a new GIPP folder, which I name GIPP_context, where *context* is passed as a parameter of the command line with option -c

 ## DTM